 Ideal peripheral cards to integrate into a soft Apple design

-The Apple Language Card, designed by Wendell Sander, was one of the first Apple cards available for the Apple II, released in 1979 with the Apple Pascal Language system.
+The Apple Language Card designed by Wendell Sander was one of the first Apple cards available for the Apple II, released in 1979 with the Apple Pascal Language system.
 The Language card served two purposes.
 To provide an Autostart ROM F8 to earlier Apple systems that did not have the F8 boot ROM installed, allowing an Apple II to boot from a Disk Drive; and to provide an extra 16K of RAM to a fully expanded 48K Apple to bring the total memory available to 64k.
 As the Apple II evolved, the F8 ROM was eventually shipped as standard with the computer, and so the Language Card was soon no longer required.
-In 1980 Microsoft released their Microsoft 16K RAM card that provided the extra memory, but did not include the no longer required F8 Autostart ROM.
+In 1980 Microsoft released their Microsoft 16K RAM card that provided the extra memory, but did not include the defunct F8 Autostart ROM.

 Some of the more popular peripheral cards for the Apple II's

 Apple Model Number: A2S2128x